girl at home studying by herself but she's happy about it

 Also, trust yourself!
 If you have a good (or bad) feeling about a certain school, there’s usually a reason; don’t discount it.
 Research and logic can get you quite far, but sometimes it comes down to instinct.

 Finally, know that you have some options in your back pocket if things still aren’t working out.
-Everyone understands that these are unprecedented times, including UIUC.
+Everyone understands that these are unprecedented times, including Illinois.
 If you feel like you need more time than our May 1 decision deadline allows, let us know so we can work through things together.

 friends holding hands while crossing the finish line at Illinois' Homecoming 5K